Kamnitsask/deepmedic_old/README.md

 **We continue our efforts to maintain and extend this project.**

+Our team is growing.
 To better manage our efforts and workload, the repo was transferred seamlessly under its own organization.

 **The repository has been transferred to:**